-Free Vimovo Case Evaluation: If you or a loved one has suffered from a bone fracture or other adverse side effect after taking Vimovo, you should contact our law firm immediately.
-You may be entitled to compensation by filing a lawsuit and we can help.
+Free Confidential Lawsuit Evaluation: If you or a loved one was injured by Vimovo, you should contact our law firm immediately.
+You may be entitled to compensation by filing a suit against the manufacturer and our lawyers can help.

-Marketed and manufactured by AstraZeneca, Vimovo was first approved by the U.S. Food & Drug Administration (FDA) in May 2010 for the treatment of osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
-Vimovo is a combination of the pain killer naproxen and esomeprazole magnesium, which is the active ingredient in the heartburn drug Nexium.
+Marketed by AstraZeneca, Vimovo was first approved by the U.S. Food & Drug Administration (FDA) in May 2010 for the treatment of osteoarthritis, rheumatoid arthritis, and ankylosing spondylitis.
+Vimovo is a combination of the pain killer naproxen and esomeprazole magnesium, which is the active ingredient in the heartburn drug Nexium (esomeprazole magnesium).
 It is a proton pump inhibitor (PPI) medication intended for use by those who have gastric ulcers, a common side effect of other drugs that treat those conditions.

 Vimovo Side Effects